acuvity/minibridge/README.md

 # Minibridge

-Minibridge serves as a bridge between MCP servers and the outside world.
-It functions as a backend-to-frontend connector, facilitating communication between Agents and MCP servers.
-It allows to securely exposes MCP servers to the internet and optionally enables seamless integration with a generic policing service for agent authentication and content analysis.
+Minibridge serves as a backend-to-frontend bridge, streamlining and securing communication between Agents and MCP servers.
+It safely exposes MCP servers to the internet and can optionally integrate with generic policing services — known as Policers — for agent authentication, content analysis, and transformation.

-Minibridge does not need to interpret the core MCP protocol, as it only handles data streams.
-This design ensures forward compatibility with future changes to the MCP protocol.
+Policers can be implemented remotely via HTTP or locally using OPA Rego policies.

+Additionally, Minibridge can help ensure the integrity of MCP servers through SBOM (Software Bill of Materials) generation and real-time validation.

 ## Table of Content